COSI-Group/jobs/frontend/README.md

 - A design system / component your library of your preference e.g. Material, Tailwind, Bulma, etc.
 - Basic testing with Jest and testing-library
 - Any fake API free service to do all async operations: checking flight number + last name combination, sending the users data and getting the response back.
 Some options: fakejson.com, mocki.io, dummyapi.io.
+- **Extra bonus point if you go for a technology that never used before e.g. Typescript, react-query, SWR.**

 ### The deliverable